TianyuFan0504/WAS/README.md

 [[paper]](https://openreview.net/forum?id=c85tdYOOju)

 ---
-The code is being cleaned up and it will be released soon~
+The code is being cleaned up and it will be released soon.